Characterization of differential K-theory by hexagon diagram: Introduction

+Nevertheless, their techniques can be appropriately modified to produce between any two given functors fitting into the above character diagram a natural transformation compatible with all the maps except for $K^{-1}_{\RR/\ZZ}\to\hat{K}$.
+The deviation from this compatibility would roughly be a natural transformation $K^{-1}_{\RR/\ZZ}\to H^{od}(\RR)\cong K^{-1}_{\RR}$, which is not a priori zero because there are non-trivial homomorphisms $\RR/\ZZ\to \RR$.

+To prove this compatibility, we show that there are canonical and natural topologies on all the groups in the character diagram; differential forms carry Fr\'echet space topology, topological K-theory carries discrete topology, and all other groups inherit topologies from these two.
+The desired compatibility will be proved in the spirit of the fact that there is no non-trivial \textit{continuous} homomorphisms from $\RR/\ZZ$ into $\RR$; our uniqueness theorem will then follow at once.

+The topology on $\hat{K}$ is expected, for example from the structured bundle model of Simons and Sullivan \cite{SS10}, and the idea of a topology on differential K-theory is certainly around among experts; here we make it precise without referring to any particular model.
+Moreover, we shall prove that this topology is strong enough to functorially recover all the surrounding groups in the character diagram; the topological K-theory is the group of connected components of $\hat{K}$ and $K^{-1}_{\RR/\ZZ}$ is the closure of the torsion subgroup of $\hat{K}$.
+It should also be clear from our argument that the same holds for other differential refinements of generalized cohomology theories, so we believe it is more appropriate to study differential cohomology theories as functors valued in the category of abelian \textit{topological} groups; we hope this can be a useful insight for future studies.

+Compared to Bunke and Schick's approach, ours has the extra benefit of showing that there is a unique way of realizing $K^{-1}_{\RR/\ZZ}$ as the flat theory (the kernel of the curvature map $ch: \hat{K}\to \Omega_{BU}$), see \Cref{rigidity}; this result is not deducible from Bunke and Schick's work in \cite{BS10}\footnote{as stated in \cite[Theorem 7.12]{BS10}.} and answers a folklore question.

-We should point out that our argument cannot prove \textit{odd} differential K-theory is unique under the character diagram axiom.
-The counter example given in \cite{BS10} continues to hold in our case.
-So we shall stick to \textit{even} differential K-theory throughout.
+We should point out that our argument cannot prove that \textit{odd} differential K-theory is unique under the character diagram axiom.
+The counter example given in \cite{BS10} continues to hold so we shall stick to \textit{even} differential K-theory throughout.